anjanaanilkumar1289/iCOMIC_doc/docs/walkthrough.md

 #

-All parameters for Bowtie2 are listed in [Bowtie2 manual](http://bowtie-bio.sourceforge.net/bowtie2/manual.shtml#main-arguments)

 4. STAR

 STAR is a rapid RNA-Seq read aligner specializing in fusion read and splice junction detection.
 Important parameters for STAR is given below.
+The other parameters for the tool can be found in [STAR manual page](https://physiology.med.cornell.edu/faculty/skrabanek/lab/angsd/lecture_notes/STARmanual.pdf)

 #